gmp26/site/sources/resources/widget_lib/lodash.md

 <:= imageLink("http://upload.wikimedia.org/wikipedia/commons/thumb/4/44/Swanage_-_geograph.org.uk_-_6609.jpg/240px-Swanage_-_geograph.org.uk_-_6609.jpg", "Swanage", "http://en.wikipedia.org/wiki/Swanage") :>

+### iframe embeds

+<:= showLodashed('iframe(text, url, width, height, image="thumbnail.png")') :> inserts an iframe in html, or the thumbnail `image` in pdf. `url` is the url of the page to be inserted in the iframe.
+The iframe box size is specified in pixels by `width` and `height`.
+In pdf, width and height are ignored, and the thumbnail image is reproduced at its natural size, and the alternate text is reproduced.

+<:= showLodashed('iframe("Sunny Swanage", "http://en.wikipedia.org/wiki/Swanage", 500, 300, image="swanage.png")') :> will generate the following iframe.

+<:= iframe("See http://en.wikipedia.org/wiki/Swanage", "http://en.wikipedia.org/wiki/Swanage", 500, 300, image="swanage.png") :>

 ## Debugging Lodash commands

 Save often and check that the HTML view looks reasonable.
 Certain errors